janimakr/Skedula/README.md

 2. Xaamp with the required database( table / trigger creation and insertion commands available in the ".src/Database" folder and database is available as a hmsdb.sql file in the same folder)
 ## Setting up the environment and opening the desktop app
 ### Step 1:
-Navigate to the Applictaion folder in the IDE terminal/ command prompt and type "npm install" to install all the dependecy files and node modules required for the appliacation as mentioned in the .JSON file.
+Navigate to the Application folder in the IDE terminal/ command prompt and type "npm install" to install all the dependency files and node modules required for the application as mentioned in the .JSON file.

 ### Step 2:
-Make sure all the tables are created in the database.Make sure that Apache and mysql servers are turned on from xaamp
+Make sure all the tables are created in the database.
+Make sure that Apache and MySQL servers are turned on from xaamp.

 ### Step 3:
 Navigate to the Applictaion folder in the IDE terminal/ command prompt and type "npm start" to start the electron based desktop app.